 - The company Global Resource Systems, LLC was only registered as of October 2020

-- The ARIN account was someone created in September 2020
+- The ARIN account was somehow created in September 2020, prior to the company registration

 - The event occurred only days before President Biden was appointed into office